sevkeifert/text-utils/README.md

 > Draws a basic ASCII maze.
 Accepts width, height and difficulty parameters.

 maze-ify-ascii.py
 > This script turns an ASCII tessellation into a maze.
+The class includes methods for graphically manipulating text data, such as fill, 2D find/replace, parsing space withing character cell, edge filters, and interior/exterior detection of closed shapes.

 svi
 > secure vi text editor - to allow editing/viewing AES encrypted files from the command line.
 (Bash script)